0xseed/Android-14-Certificate-Injector/README.md

 # Target a specific device when multiple are connected
 python inject_cert.py <cert.pem> -s <serial>
 ```

+Accepts `.pem`, `.crt`, and `.0` (Android hash-named) certificate files —
+the extension doesn't matter to the script, since `openssl x509 -inform PEM`
+is run against the file's contents regardless of name.
+Any of these work as
+long as the certificate itself is PEM-encoded (the standard format for all
+three).

 The script will:
 1. Compute the Android-style hash filename for your cert (`<hash>.0`).